Coincade/attendance-system/README.md

 # Attendance Application

-This is an attendance app built using streamlit, insightface API and opencv
+This is an attendance app built using streamlit, insightface API and opencv.